On this page...

 Special Education Eligibility and Evaluation Standards - A guidance document describing the essential elements of the process by which students are identified and evaluated for special education under IDEA and state law.

 The Standards are to be used in initial eligibility determinations, re-evaluations, and considerations of exit from special education for learners ages 3-21 (281--Iowa Administrative Code 41).
 They describe the process to determine whether a child has a disability and needs special education.
 They describe the collaborative process between general and special educators before, during and after the special education eligibility process.
 They are to be used for children who may have a disability and need for special education in any or all of the performance domains (academic, behavior, physical, health, hearing, vision, adaptive behavior, and communication).

-The Department has the legal authority to “prescribe minimum requirements for children requiring special education to be admitted” to special education instructional programs.
+The Iowa Department of Education (Department) has the legal authority to “prescribe minimum requirements for children requiring special education to be admitted” to special education instructional programs.
 Iowa Code section 256B.3(5)(2011).
 The Standards reflect authoritative interpretations of school laws and rules and thus compliance with and attainment of these Standards will be used by The Department to determine compliance with federal and state law.

 While listed as separate Standards, the ten Standards form a coherent whole and depend on each other for their meaning.

 - Qualified professionals must be part of all decisions about a child’s special education eligibility.

 - All special education decisions are based on sound data.